rails-api/case_transform/README.md

 ## NOTE

-There is no `CaseTransform.unaltered` method like the original gem has
+There is no `CaseTransform2.unaltered` method like the original gem has

 License: See LICENSE.txt file